-Dave Richardson comes to Ohio State after spending the last four years as an assistant strength trainer at the University of Miami (Fla.).
-He is in his first season at Ohio State.
+Dave Richardson joined the Ohio State staff in 2005 after spending the previous five years as an assistant strength trainer at the University of Miami (Fla.).
+He is in his 12th season at Ohio State.

 The Monroe, La., native also worked as the strength and conditioning coach for Central America’s Davis Cup tennis team in 1991.

 Richardson, who earned a bachelor’s degree in health and human performance in 1989 and a master’s degree in exercise science in 1990 from Louisiana-Monroe, has a strong background in power lifting.
 In 1984 he won the Alaska powerlifting state championship and was crowned the Louisiana state powerlifting champion in 1986 and 1987.